 - If multiple editors are present on the page, the tone detector reflects the active one only.

-- Your users can turn tone detection on or off anytime from the Grammarly button menu.
+- Your users can turn tone detection on or off at any time from the Grammarly button menu.

 - The exact list of detected tones (which includes dozens!) may evolve over time.